Herbert Aptheker: Allegation of child abuse

 Bettina Aptheker is a professor of feminist studies at the University of California, Santa Cruz.
 In her 2006 memoir, Intimate Politics, she claimed that she was sexually abused by her father from the age of 3 to 13.
 Her memories of the events began to arise in 1999, after her mother's death and when she was working on a memoir.
 She sought counseling for her dissociation and recovered memory.
 She also wrote that she and her father reconciled before his death in 2003.

 Her assertion caused great controversy among historians and activists.
 Some raised questions about her credibility; others questioned the Old Left's desire to bury the news, and still others wondered at how to look at Aptheker's work in view of this information.

 In her memoir, Bettina Aptheker wrote more at length about her father's work on African-American history.
 She thought that he celebrated black resistance in part "to compensate for his deep shame about the way, he believed, the Jews had acted during the Holocaust."

 The controversy about her claims about her father continued for months, with many essays and letters published on the History News Network hosted by George Mason University.
 In November 2007, the historian Christopher Phelps published an overview of the issues.
-He also wrote that he had interviewed Kate Miller, who had been present during Bettina Aptheker's 1999 conversation with her father about the abuse, and confirmed her account.
+He also wrote that he had interviewed Bettina Aptheker's partner, Kate Miller, who had been present during Bettina's 1999 conversation with her father about the abuse, and confirmed her account.